Bunch of roses kept on a table

 HISTORY OF LOVE AND ROSES

-Although, roses have been generally associated with love, affection, and purity; but the fact that roses symbolize love began a long time ago and can be seen through various cultures, events, and occurrences through history.
 The history of love and roses has always been a topic of great impact, and the portrayal of love and purity through the roses has been observed throughout centuries.
 Roses have also been associated with various literature of love, romance, and affection.
-Including the significance of, how roses symbolize love has also played a major part in various use of its abstract element in various well famous stories, depictions of passionate love, and most importantly the emergence of rose and love quotes.

 Some histo-cultural examples associating rose and love:

 - Roman Mythology: Roses were well-known to be symbolized as desire and secrecy in Roman mythology.
 They held a significant place in their daily life and culture.
-Romans would fascinatingly keep roses in their bedrooms to signify the beauty, love, and purity that Venus was known for.
+Romans would fascinatingly keep rose in their bedrooms to signify the beauty, love, and purity that Venus was known for.
 Their pleasant-smelling fragrance graced many Roman courtiers and rooms.
 They also felt embraced, unearthing the deep love and desire that, the roses withheld.

 - Red Roses in the Modern World: Famous poet and architect of English literature, William Shakespeare famously depicted roses in his fascinating poetry.
 The story of Romeo and Juliet is regarded as a fascinating metaphor for the depiction of romance, beauty, love, and purity through its aesthetical portrayal.

 - Victorian-Age Beliefs: Flowers were very eminent to the Victorians.
 They represented flowers to express their feelings of love and purity.
-They presented flowers, especially roses as a gift to celebrants on ceremonies and occasions.
+They presented flowers, especially rose as a gift to celebrants on ceremonies and occasions.
 They were deeply obsessed and connected themselves closely to the language of flowers, especially concerning those constituting the essence of romance and love.

 Roses and love have always been living on the same page throughout history and even have achieved a much soulful significance with the development of human life and emotions.
 Their grace on the topic of love and purity has helped rose and love associate with each other throughout time.